Migrant dies and 71 others rescued in English Channel, French coastguard says

 The French coastguard added that it continued to search the scene until nightfall and no further people were found in the water.

+The Home Office denied there had been a change in policy amid reports the Border Force vessel had returned migrants to Calais for the first time ever.

+It is understood the migrants were brought to the French port at the request of the French, and that rescued people are routinely taken to the closest safe port – which could be in France – by UK vessels under the country’s international maritime obligations.

-The death comes as four migrants died in the English Channel on July 12.
+The death comes after four migrants died in the English Channel on July 12.

 Crossings continued on Thursday after no arrivals had been recorded since Monday, when 427 people landed in seven boats, according to latest Home Office figures.